drghirlanda/alex/Manual.md

 **ReactionTimeMin** and **ReactionTimeMax** define at what times within a trial subjects can respond.
-Responses outside this time window are registered with a special code (see [Data format] below), and no USs are delivered.
+Responses outside this time window are registered with a special code (see [Data format][]) no USs are delivered.
 If not specified, ResponseTimeMin is set to 0 and ResponseTimeMax to CSDuration, thus allowing responses anywhere in the trial.

 **MinITI** and **MaxITI** are the minimum and maximum values of the inter-trial interval.
 Each inter-trial interval will be drawn between these values with uniform distribution.

+**Response** is the key subjects are instructed to press if they want to respond.
+Note that this can also be set on a per-stimulus basis, see [Responses and classical vs. instrumental trials][].

 **MaxResponses** is the maximum number of response a subject is allowed to make in one trial.
 There are essentially two useful